 - By Arkin Chakravorti

-My experience interning with the Foundation for Ecological Research, Advocacy and Learning (FERAL) was enormously fun and enlightening.
-I worked on the Frontier Elephant Programme (FEP) for two weeks that was packed with meaningful work, insightful knowledge, and really bad dad jokes.
+My internship experience with the Foundation for Ecological Research, Advocacy and Learning (FERAL) was enormously fun and enlightening.
+My internship with the Frontier Elephant Programme (FEP) lasted for two weeks and was packed with meaningful work, insightful knowledge, and really bad dad jokes.

 On my first day, I woke up at 4:30 a.m. and was picked up by Nishant Srinivasaiah, an elephant biologist, in his Maruti Gypsy.
-The Gypsy had seen better days, but it had grit, so I liked it.
 We then picked up Nicole, one of the other members of FERAL, and set off to a farm in Palya, Tamil Nadu, a three-hour drive away from FERAL’s office.

-During the ride, Nishant explained how the elephants were entering mango farms situated close to the forest to feed on fruit; and that crop damage by the elephants produces significant monetary losses and frustration for farmers.
-We discussed the potential dangers both farmers and elephants faced and contemplated about how these negative interactions could reduce the farmer’s tolerance towards the elephants.
+During the ride, Nishant explained how elephants were entering mango farms near the forest to feed on fruit, and causing significant financial losses and frustration for farmers by damaging their crops.
+He discussed the potential dangers both farmers and elephants faced, and how such negative interactions could reduce the farmer’s tolerance towards the elephants.

-In Palya, we would be working with Anand Reddy, to find effective long-term solutions to this problem.
+We would be working with Anand Reddy in Palya to find effective long-term solutions to this problem.
 But for the time being, a more short-term solution would be needed.
 The mangoes were almost ready to be harvested, so elephants came to his farm almost every night.
 In additional to eating fruit, sometimes they dropped some branches and fruit.
 Farmers would often use this fruit as animal fodder or simply discard them, as they were unable to find buyers.

-We arrived at Anand’s farm around noon and were warmly greeted by Anand and his relatives.
-The first thing I noticed about Anand and his father was their long hands and arms, and I thought maybe they had become like that from years of picking mangoes from tall trees.
+After a long bumpy ride, we finally arrived at Reddy’s farm around noon and were warmly greeted by him and his family.
+The first thing I noticed about Reddy and his father was their long hands and arms, and I thought maybe their limbs had become tall and slender from generations of picking mangoes from far-reaching trees.

-After exchanging pleasantries and tasting some of their delicious organic mangoes, we went for a walk around the farm.
-As we walked with Anand and a few of his relatives, they explained some of the daily challenges they faced at the farm, mainly how birds and insects were eating the mangoes.
-They also shared their concerns about the recent elephant visits and the subsequent crop damage that they incurred.
+After greeting Reddy and his family and trying some of their delicious organic mangoes, we went for a walk with Reddy and his family around the farm.
+During the walk, Reddy shared some of the daily challenges he faced, which included birds and insects eating the mangoes, and of course, the recent elephant visits and the subsequent crop damage that they incurred.

-While Nishant listened to the farmers’ concerns, I was distracted by the beauty of the farm.
-Within the peaceful, green setting, there were rows upon rows of lush mangoes trees; most of them bearing unripe Badami and Mallika fruit.
-There were cattle and goats sparsely scattered throughout the farm, whose droppings fertilized the flora.
-I noticed how, to keep out elephants and other uninvited visitors, the farm’s perimeter was protected by an electric fence.
-However, I doubted that the fence had any success in deterring the elephants.
+While Nishant carefully listened to the Reddy’s concerns, I was distracted by the beauty of the farm.
+Within the peaceful, green fields, there were rows upon rows of lush mangoes trees, most of them bearing unripe Badami and Mallika mangoes.
+The farm was sparsely occupied by tranquil cattle and goats whose presence added to the serenity of the farm.
+I noticed how to keep out elephants and other uninvited visitors, the farm’s perimeter was protected by an electric fence--although, I doubt that the fence had any success in deterring the larger foragers.

 The mangoes were selling quickly.
-During the last week of my internship, FEP sold mangoes in collaboration with Black Baza, a sustainable and biodiversity-friendly coffee enterprise, at an event called Bhoomi Habba.
-The objective of Bhoomi Habba was to increase public awareness of the environmental issues faced in Bangalore, and to showcase inclusive and sustainable alternatives.
-I helped to promote the mangoes and explain FEP’s mission statement at the stall.
-I also had the opportunity to engage and network with other sustainable enterprises (i.e., soap-makers, bakers, and organic food vendors) at the event.
-Afterwards, I helped make mango deliveries around Bangalore to various organic grocery stores and restaurants.
-The businesses we delivered to were glad to receive the awesome mangoes.
+During my last week with the team, FEP sold mangoes in collaboration with Black Baza, a sustainable and biodiversity-friendly coffee enterprise at an event called Bhoomi Habba.
+Bhoomi Habba is an annual fair that aims to increase public awareness of the environmental issues faced in Bangalore and showcases inclusive and sustainable alternatives to daily home products.
+I helped promote the mangoes and explain FEP’s mission statement to curious children and adults at the fair.
+I had the opportunity to engage and network with other sustainable enterprises (e.g., organic soap-makers, bakers, and organic food vendors) during the event.
+Afterwards, I helped Nishant deliver the mangoes to organic grocery stores and eco-friendly restaurants in Bangalore.

-Overall, it was the best internship experience that I have ever had- It never felt like work.
-I was motivated to learn and contribute as much as possible because of the meaningful work we did.
-Moreover, Nishant and his team were knowledgeable, friendly, and down to earth, which made working with them pleasurable.
-Although I did not see any elephants during my time in Jawalagiri, I am happy to know that I ate and sold mangoes that were ‘shared with elephants’.
+Overall, the internship never felt like work.
+FEP’s meaningful goals motivated me to learn and contribute as much as possible.
+Moreover, Nishant and his team were knowledgeable, friendly, and down to earth; making the whole experience far more enjoyable.
+Although I did not see any elephants during my time in Palya, I am happy knowing that we sold mangoes that were “Shared with Elephants.”